 AI in social and health services

 Greater use of artificial intelligence can provide ways to deliver social and health services better and more efficiently.
-Sitra’s projects are testing the use of AI in social and health services in two wellbeing services counties in Finland.
+Sitra’s projects tested the use of AI in social and health services in three wellbeing services counties in Finland.
+The final results will be published in spring 2025.

 What is it about?

-Social services are beset by a number of challenges, including labour shortages, cost pressures and poor access to services.
-In principle, AI can have a positive impact on all these issues.
+Social and health services are beset by a number of challenges, including labour shortages, cost pressures and poor access to services.
+In principle, artificial intelligence (AI) can have a positive impact on all these issues.

-We are running three pilots with two wellbeing services counties to test the use of AI in social and health services.
+We run four pilot projects with three wellbeing services counties to test the use of AI in social and health services.
 A particular focus of the projects is whether they can deliver cost savings.

-The pilots will focus on two of the wellbeing services counties’ roles: patient record keeping and supporting the functional capacity of older people.
+The pilots focused on two of the wellbeing services counties’ roles: patient record keeping and supporting the functional capacity of older people.
 AI will be applied to both, partly using existing products.

 Using AI to record patient data